 Mike Anticoli is Victory Global Missions Fellowship’s Vice President.
 Together with Pastor Peter, Mike serves as the direct overseer of VCGF's ministries in Eastern Europe and Africa.
-He also provides oversight to the Latin American Directors, Carlos and Madeline Aguayo.

 Mike's long-time work on the mission field is invaluable to VCGF.
 Over the past 25 years he and his family lived and served full time in several countries within Africa, Europe and Eastern Europe.
 His work has been extensive from church planting, ministry school planting; and various outreach ministries such as coffee house ministries, organizing crusade evangelism, drop-in centers and more.

 Mike loves to network within the Body of Christ and his greatest joys in ministry have been times of interdenominational cooperation.
 He is ‘Great Commission’ minded and loves to encourage and equip others while helping to providing them with opportunities to reach the lost and fulfill their God given potential and vision.
 Mike takes many individuals and teams every year to serve at the various VCGF ministry locations.
 Connecticut born and raised, he and his wife Angelika (who is from Germany) are currently based in North Sweden.

 To date, hundreds of pastors and missionaries have been trained in the schools of ministry.
 Afterwards, they go out and plant churches.
 Thus far, they've planted dozens of churches.
 The work is far reaching.
 The churches are growing and there is now a need of full-time pastors.